kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     --ignored-files="**" \
     --substitutions _TF_STEP=apply

-## Provision the GCP Infrastructure
-If all of the Terraform configuration changes and project-specific terraform.tvfars file has been committed to the GitHub repository, the Terraform pipeline can be executed by going to the [Triggers Page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button in the "terraform-plan" trigger, followed by the "terraform-apply" trigger.
-Otherwise, committing the latest changes will trigger the pipeline.

-The build process can be monitored in the Cloud Console at the [Build History](https://console.cloud.google.com/cloud-build/builds) page.

-If the build won't execute with an error message **Failed to trigger build: failed precondition: due to quota restrictions, cannot run builds in this region.
-Please contact support**, it's because the quota "Concurrent Build CPUs (Regional Public Pool) per region per build_origin" has a default value of 0 and an increase needs to be requested (which takes several days to be addressed).
-This appears to be a problem with the second generation GitHub connector.

-## Configure the App Pipeline
-After the infrastructure is successfully configured, run the following command in the Cloud Shell to configure the Cloud Build CI/CD pipeline for the application.
+Run the following command in the Cloud Shell to configure the Cloud Build CI/CD pipeline for the Wordpress frontend.

     gcloud builds triggers create github \
     --name="wordpress-build-deploy" \